ALL STATE DATA UPDATED FOR 2020!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Hawaii comes in a little bit behind the national average when it comes to approval rates at the Initial Application and Reconsideration stages of the process.
+As the table shows, Hawaii comes in a little bit ahead of the national average when it comes to approval rates at the Initial Application and Reconsideration stages of the process.
 However, Hawaii is far, far ahead of the national average when it comes to approvals at Hearings.
-In 2018, Hawaii led the nation in terms of approval rate at Hearings!
+In 2020, Hawaii led the nation in terms of approval rate at Hearings!

 Hawaii Initial Application Approval Over Time

-As the table and the below chart show, Hawaii’s approval rates at the Initial Application came down steeply in 2010, and then criss-crossed the national average over the next few years, finishing 2018 slightly behind the national average.
-In 2018, Hawaii ranked 35th in the nation in terms of percentage approval of Initial Applications.
-While approval rates have decined in Hawaii over the last few years they still are fairly close to the national average – only about 1 in 3 Initial Applications are approved.
+As the table and the below chart show, Hawaii’s approval rates at the Initial Application came down steeply in 2010, and then criss-crossed the national average over the next few years, finishing 2020 slightly behind the national average.
+In 2020, Hawaii ranked 42nd in the nation in terms of percentage approval of Initial Applications.
+While approval rates have declined in Hawaii over the last few years they still are fairly close to the national average – only about 1 in 3 Initial Applications are approved.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Hawaii Reconsideration Approval Over Time

-As the table and the below chart indicate, Hawaii has, similar to Initial Applications, come down quite a bit since 2010 and is now a few points behind the national average when it comes to approvals at the Reconsideration level.
-In 2018, Hawaii ranked 41st in the nation for highest percentage of approvals at Reconsideration.
+As the table and the below chart indicate, Hawaii has, similar to Initial Applications, come down quite a bit since 2010 and is now slightly ahead of the national average when it comes to approvals at the Reconsideration level.
+In 2020, Hawaii ranked 22nd in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue on to the next level, the Hearing.

 Hawaii Hearings Approval Over Time